 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Matthews has seen various spelling variations: Mathews, Mathew, Matthew, Matthews, Mathewes and others.

-First found in Glamorganshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+First found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Another 215 words(15 lines of text) are included under the topic Early Matthews Notables in all our PDF Extended History products.

 Some of the Matthews family moved to Ireland, but this topic is not covered in this excerpt.
-Another 129 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 171 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Matthews

 Matthews Settlers in the United States in the 17th Century